 TGmd editor: in the definition for ESTAirtimeFraction, change the description as follows:

-ESTAirtimeFraction is dimensionless.
-It is the estimated portion of airtime that is available for outbound transmissions for this link as indicated in the Estimated Service Parameters element received from the STA with the MAC address that matches the PeerMacAddress in the MLME-ESTIMATED-THROUGHPUT.request primitive(#217)(#212)
+ESTAirtimeFractionDir is dimensionless.
+It is the estimated portion of airtime that is available for inbound or outbound transmissions for this link when calcaulting EstimatedThroughput for inbound and outbound directions, respectively.
+The value of this parameter is based on the value of the Estimated Air Time Fraction subfield of the Estimated Service Parameters element received from the STA with the MAC address that matches the PeerMacAddress in the MLME-ESTIMATED-THROUGHPUT.request primitive, using a method that is beyond the scope of this standard but that should include some efficiency scaling.(#217)(#212)

 TGmd editor: add an equation number to the equation for MPDU_pA_MPDU, swap the order of the definition of MPDU_pA_MPDU and the equation and modify the definition of MPDU_pA_MPDU as shown, with an appropriate replacement of the dummy equation number “R-xx” with a valid equation number corresponding to the number assigned to the equation for MPDU_pA_MPDU:

-MPDU_pA_MPDU is dimensionless
+MPDU_pA_MPDU is dimensionless, and is calculated as shown in equation (R-xx)

 TGmd editor: within the equation for MPDU_pA_MPDU add the value “4” to the second denominator term to yield the term (MACHdr + A_MSDU_B + 4) (#213)